tdongsi/SqlTests/octopress/source/_posts/2016-09-04-tutorial-estimation-theory.markdown

 Detailed identifiability analysis of these parameters.
 Time offset between the two measurements.
-The generate cases:

-1. Known cases
-2. Rare cases

-* Degenerate cases: Recovery?
+The degenerate cases are known and rare cases.

+Some degenerate cases are: (Recovery?)

 * Going in a straight line
 * Constant acceleration with no rotation
 * Constant velocity (no acceleration) with rotation about gravity vector only.

 #### Contribution 4: Models for low-cost sensors